 Section 1 Officers of the Board

 The officers of the HCNNC shall be elected by the Board and serve as members of the Executive Committee.
 To encourage and foster broad participation and representation of this community the Officers of the Board shall be as follows: Chair; Vice-Chair (#1); Vice-Chair (#2); Secretary; and Treasurer.

 The Executive Committee will have at least one member from each community.
 If a community does not have a member willing to serve as an Officer then the seat will be open to the entire Board.
+The Executive Committee can only have 4 Executive Officers meet, and one shall be as an alternate when holding a meeting.

 Section 2 Duties and Powers